TomerFi/jpms-migration-playground/README.md

 ```

 If I understand this correctly,</br>
-I need to somehow remove the `foo` jar from the classpath of the plugin,
+I need to somehow remove the `foo` jar from the classpath of the plugin,</br>
 so it won't find its way to the modulepath as an `unnamed module`.</br>

 Similar to what I did for the compiler plugin.